Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical schemes

 Here, $k:=n+3-i-j$ and $v_i:=\frac{1}{2}(1+t_{i})$ with $t_i$ denoting the zeros of the $n$th degree Labatto polynomials.

 This proposed point set utilizes the zeros of Lobatto polynomials which are close to optimal for 1D interpolation \cite{fejer1932lagrangesche}.
 It is generated by deploying Lobatto interpolation nodes along the three edges of the triangle, and then computing interior nodes by averaged intersections to achieve three-fold rotational symmetry.
-The symmetry of the distribution with respect to the three vertices is a significant improvement of the original Lobatto grid.
-Its straightforward implementation makes it an attractive choice, and numerical results show that the Lebesgue constant for this point set is competitive with the above mentioned two point sets.
+The symmetry of the distribution with respect to the three vertices is a significant improvement over the original Lobatto grid.
+Its straightforward implementation makes it an attractive choice, and numerical results show that the Lebesgue constant for this point set is competitive with the above-mentioned two point sets.

-The following figures show the comparison of mean optimal points, Fekete points, and the improved Lobatto grid for $n=4,8$.

-\begin{remark}[Lebesgue constants for mean optimal points, Fekete points and improved Lobatto grid] Although there is no rigorous proof on the boundedness of the Lebesgue constants for mean optimal points, Fekete points and improved Lobatto grid, numerical evidence \cite{chen1995approximate,taylor2000algorithm,blyth2006lobatto} suggests that their Lebesgue constants are proportional to $\sqrt{N}$. \end{remark}
+The following figures show the comparison of mean optimal points, Fekete points, and the improved Lobatto grid for $n=4,8$. \begin{remark}[Lebesgue constants for mean optimal points, Fekete points and improved Lobatto grid] Although there is no rigorous proof on the boundedness of the Lebesgue constants for mean optimal points, Fekete points and improved Lobatto grid, numerical evidence \cite{chen1995approximate,taylor2000algorithm,blyth2006lobatto} suggests that their Lebesgue constants are proportional to $\sqrt{N}$. \end{remark}